Brianhuynh97/Leetcode_journey/README.md

 # Leetcode_journey
-This is my journey to solve problems in Leetcode
+This is my journey to solve problems in Leetcode (Language used: Javascript)